ioBroker/ioBroker.eslint-config/MIGRATION.md

                   '*.config.mjs',
                   'build',
                   'admin/build',
-                  'admin/words.js'
+                  'admin/words.js',
+                  'admin/admin.d.ts',
+                  '**/adapter-config.d.ts'
               ]
           },

           {
-              // you may disable some 'jsdoc' rules - but using jsdoc is highly recommended
+              // you may disable some 'jsdoc' warnings - but using jsdoc is highly recommended
               // as this improves maintainability. jsdoc warnings will not block buiuld process.
               rules: {
                   // 'jsdoc/require-jsdoc': 'off',
-                  // 'jsdoc/require-param': 'off',
-                  // 'jsdoc/require-param-description': 'off',
-                  // 'jsdoc/require-returns-description': 'off',
               },
           },